Let's Make a Deal: Super Deal

 During the 1975–76 syndicated season, winners of the Big Deal were offered a chance to win the "Super Deal".
 At this point, Big Deals were limited to a range of $8,000 to $10,000.
-The trader could risk their Big Deal winnings on a shot at adding a $20,000 cash prize, which was hidden behind only one of three mini-doors onstage.
+The trader could risk their Big Deal winnings on a shot at adding a $20,000 cash prize, which was hidden behind one of three mini-doors onstage.
 The other two doors contained cash amounts of $1,000 or $2,000; however, the $1,000 value was later replaced with a "mystery" amount between $1,000 and $9,000.
 A trader who decided to play risked their Big Deal winnings and selected one of the mini-doors.
 If the $20,000 prize was behind the door, the trader kept the Big Deal and added the $20,000 prize, for a potential maximum total of $30,000.
-However, if a trader selected one of the other two doors, he or she forfeited the Big Deal prizes but kept the cash amount behind the door.
+However, a trader who selected one of the other two doors forfeited the Big Deal prizes but kept the cash amount behind the door.
 The Super Deal was discontinued when the show permanently moved to Las Vegas for the final season (1976–77), and Big Deal values returned to the previous range of $10,000 to $15,000.

-From 2012 to 2016 of the Brady version, the Super Deal was offered as a limited event (usually for a week of shows promoted as "Super Deal Week") and was not played regularly.
-The show designated one or two weeks of episodes, typically airing during a special event (e.g., the 500th episode, 50th anniversary of franchise, etc.).
+From 2012 to 2016 of the Brady version, the Super Deal was offered as a limited event (usually for a week of shows promoted as "Super Deal Week").
 In this version, the top cash prize was $50,000 while the other two cash prizes were $1,000 and $2,000.
 In addition, instead of using mini-doors, the cash amounts were hidden in three large colored envelopes of red, green, and blue, respectively referred by Brady as ruby, emerald, and sapphire.

 Trip-Tastic

-In the 2019 premiere week, a variant called “Trip-Tastic” was played.
-At three random points in the game, Tiffany will show the dealer a golden ticket.
-This ticket allows them to play Trip-Tastic.
-The round is played as follows: the three envelopes, ruby, emerald, and sapphire, are now attached to a map of the Earth.
-The first ticket holder makes a choice.
-Then, the second chooses between the remaining 2, leaving one envelope for the last ticket holder.
-After that, Wayne will reveal the envelope holding $500.
-Then he opens another envelope.
-The one that has the ticket, wins not one, not two but three trips.
-The others leave with $500 and $1,000, respectively.
+A "Trip-Tastic" game was played during the first week of the 2019–20 season on the Brady version.
+At three different points during each episode, the assistant would hand a golden ticket to a trader, enabling them to play the game.
+The traders were shown a world map with three envelopes attached, and they each chose one in the same order that they received their tickets.
+Cash prizes of $500 and $1,000 were hidden in two of the envelopes, while the third one awarded three trips.